Sampling-Based Optimal Control Synthesis for Multi-Robot Systems under Global Temporal Tasks: Sampling-based Optimal Control Synthesis

 By construction, any motion plan $\tau^a=\tau^{\text{pre},a}[\tau^{\text{suf},a}]^{\omega}$, with $\mathcal{S}_a\neq\emptyset$, and $a\in\{1,\dots,|\mathcal{P}|\}$ satisfies the global LTL specification $\phi$.
 The cost $J(\tau^a)$ of each plan $\tau^a$ is defined in \eqref{eq:cost2}.
 Given an initial state $q_B^0\in\ccalQ_B^0$, among all the motion plans $\tau^a\models\phi$, we select the one with the smallest cost $J(\tau^a)$ [line \ref{alg1:line15}, Alg. \ref{alg:plans}].
 The plan with the smallest cost given an initial state $q_B^0$ is denoted by $\tau_{q_B^0}$.
 Then, among all plans $\tau_{q_B^0}$, we select again the one with smallest cost $J(\tau_{q_B^0})$, i.e., $\tau=\tau^{a_*}$, where $a_*=\text{argmin}_{a_{q_B^0}}{J(\tau_{q_B^0})}$ [lines \ref{alg1:line15a}-\ref{alg1:line16}, Alg. \ref{alg:plans}].

-\blue{\begin{rem}[Execution of plan $\tau$] The motion plan $\tau$ generated by Algorithm \ref{alg:plans} satisfies the global LTL formula, if all robots pick their next states either synchronously or asynchronously as in \cite{ulusoy2013optimality}.
-For asynchronous execution of the plan $\tau$, we only need to add `traveling states' in the transition systems defined in \cite{ulusoy2013optimality}. \end{rem}}
+\begin{rem}[Execution of plan $\tau$] The motion plan $\tau$ generated by Algorithm \ref{alg:plans} satisfies the global LTL formula, if all robots pick their next states either synchronously or asynchronously as in \cite{ulusoy2013optimality}.
+For asynchronous execution of the plan $\tau$, we only need to add `traveling states' to the transition systems that capture cases where robots $i$ are traveling from states $q_i^{\ell_j}\in\ccalQ_i$ to $q_i^{\ell_e}\in\ccalQ_i$ that satisfy $(q_i^{\ell_j},q_i^{\ell_e})\in\rightarrow_i$.
+More details about the traveling states can be found in \cite{ulusoy2013optimality}.
+Note that adding traveling states to the trees increases the computational cost of synthesizing plans that can be executed asynchronously and satisfy the assigned LTL formula. \end{rem}